-How to Find Butyrate Rich Foods
+How to Get Butyrate From Food

 Have you ever heard of butyrate?
-For a lot of people, butyrate is very unknown, but it’s a massive contributor to gut health and overall health!
+For a lot of people, butyrate is very unknown.
+But it’s a massive contributor to gut health and overall health!
 Read on to find out what butyrate is, and how to get butyrate from food.

 Short Chain Fatty Acids (SCFA)